GrischaTDev/Clean-Theme-Halloween/vsc-extension-quickstart.md

 * Changes to the theme file are automatically applied to the Extension Development Host window.

-## Adopt your theme to Visual Studio Code
+## Adopt your theme to Visual Studio Codes

 * The token colorization is done based on standard TextMate themes.
 Colors are matched against one or more scopes.